sunnysledgertds/Eurasiadex-Discord-Bot/README.md

 • No impersonation: Do not impersonate other users, our moderators, or any other entity.

 # 3. Bot Functionality
-Eurasiadex allows you to catch, exchange and collect virtual eurasiaballs/ The primary purpose of the bot is entertainment and not intended for real-world transactions.
+Eurasiadex allows you to catch, exchange and collect virtual eurasiaballs.
+The primary purpose of the bot is entertainment and not intended for real-world transactions.

 # 4. Trading Guidelines
 Trade and donations are final.
 We won't reverse trades unless it is absolutely necessary.